Albrtito/ObsidianNotes/02-Atomic/1726574469 - Application layer.md

  ```

 ### Needs:
-Applications may need different things, based on this we choose the proper [[1726049888 - Net protocols#Transport protocols|Transport protocol]], some of the needs they may have are:
+Applications may need different things, based on this we choose the proper [[1726049888 - Protocol - Net protocols#Transport protocols|Transport protocol]], some of the needs they may have are:

 + Data **integrity:** Everything needs to reach ok, no corruption
 + **Throughput:** A need for a lot of packages in short times. (f.e: Video, multimedia)